-Protecting the security and integrity of data is becoming ever-more vital for businesses and organizations worldwide, pushing demand for qualified cybersecurity analysts.
-These professionals monitor computer networks to ensure safeguards are in place to protect sensitive data and information from cyber criminals.
+Protecting the security and integrity of data is vital for businesses and organizations, sending demand for qualified cybersecurity analysts surging.
+These professionals monitor computer networks to ensure safeguards are in place to protect sensitive information and proprietary data from cyber criminals.

-If you’re considering a future in the sphere of information technology (IT), you may want to learn more about a cybersecurity analyst career.
-According to the U.S. Bureau of Labor Statistics (BLS), information security analyst jobs are projected to increase by 37% through 2022, which is much faster than the national average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), information security analyst jobs are projected to increase by 35% between 2021 and 2031, much faster than the national average for all occupations during that time.

 What is Cybersecurity Analysis?